BroadbandForum/usp-test/1-messages-and-path-names.md

     a.
 The UpdatedObjectResults has an OperationStatus that is an element of type OperationFailure.
-The OperationFailure contains an err_code of "7021", "Required Parameter Failed", and a at least two UpdatedInstanceFailure elements.
+The OperationFailure contains an err_code of "7021", "Required Parameter Failed", and at least two UpdatedInstanceFailure elements.
 The
         UpdatedInstanceFailures each have an affected_path with a value of "Device.LocalAgent.Subscription.&lt;instance identifier&gt;." for the